ss1611/CS220-AU-portfolio-1/README.md

 - ~~Move onto the next stage of the website draft: Sociology at college and what aspects of the course steered me towards a Sociology degree.~~
 - ~~Create an overview of the third segment of my website: the current project (SC106 essay on media ideologies and ineqaulity reinforcement).~~
 - ~~Email SC106 tutor to see if I can directly insert essay into website.~~
-- Insert the SC106 essay to illuminate my contemporary interest in inequalities; work on the final segment.
+- Insert the SC106 essay to illuminate my contemporary interest in inequalities; work on the 'present' segment.
 - ~~Begin constructing a portfolio overview - email Krisztian for details/clarification.~~
 - ~~Find a peer for feedback.~~
 - ~~Add a 'future' blog for my website - how my sociological imagination/sociological projects may take shape over time.~~